-Schumacher holds the records for most wins at several grands prix, but Lewis Hamilton has enjoyed considerable success in many during his own career.
+Schumacher holds the records for most wins at several grands prix, but Hamilton has enjoyed considerable success in many during his own career.

 Schumacher's record haul in one event stands at eight.
 Despite his name being so intrinsically linked to several memorable wins in Spa, it was - in fact - the French Grand Prix that proved to be his most prolific event.

 Hamilton has moved closer to the great man at two races so far in 2019, Canada and Hungary - with both victories coming hugely against the odds.
-Hamilton can also hit a lucky seven in the USA this year if he leaves COTA with victory.

 With at least one more attempt in Montreal and Budapest to come, and likely many others, Hamilton looks in good shape to match or better Schumacher.